 - Show signs of fetal stress (this means the baby's heart does not work normally)

 Causes of Placental insufficiency

-The placenta may not work as well due to pregnancy problems or habits in the mother, such as:
+The placenta may not work well due to pregnancy problems or social habits, such as:

 - Going past your due date

 - High blood pressure during pregnancy (called preeclampsia)

 - Medical conditions that increase the mother's chances of blood clots

 Certain medicines can also increase the risk of placental insufficiency.